domwakeling/tv-tracker/README.md

 3. See `data/dummyShowInfo.js` for an example
 4. Limited to ten results, see `data/dummsySearchinfo.js` from an example
 5. Looks up `accessToken` in the Auth database, gets user _id, looks that up in the Shows database

+## To Do

+1. Complete the `checkshowinfo` end point - at present it does not know how to deal with additional seasons
+1. Admin portal - list of shows, last updated
+1. Admin portal - ability to update show, mark show as over (no further seasons)
+1. `checkshowinfo` should also see whether there's a new show poster and if so change it?
+1. Consider whether it's preferable/advisable to have a list of user `_id`s within each show so that we don't have to search for users who contain that show?
+Upside is making it easier to update info for those users, downside is that it introduces two sets of data and potential for clashes
+1. Add pagination of shows (which could be a very long list) for the Admin portal, and consider doing the same for the User portal - at the moment its fine but what happens when you have 200 shows in your list?
+1. Also consider whether to have a 'recently watched' section (full size images) and then 'current' and 'watched' with ever-reducing card sizes?